Italian Coffee Brands: 25 Roasts That Define Excellence

 The love affair between Italy and coffee commenced in the 16th century when the beverage first arrived from the Middle East.

 Over the centuries, Italy has wholeheartedly adopted coffee and integrated it into its lifestyle and culture.
-The nation even pioneered espresso, a concentrated shot of coffee that has become emblematic of the Italian coffee experience.
+The nation even pioneered espresso, a concentrated shot of coffee emblematic of the Italian coffee experience.

 In Italy, coffee is more than just a way to kickstart the day – it’s an indispensable social ritual.
 Friends congregate at local cafes for a morning cappuccino or an afternoon espresso.
 Countless conversations transpire over a steaming cup of the best coffee.